 While admittedly not fully articulated or tested with a large data set, our research indicated that despite early signs public alarm, an emerging paradigm shift is possible.
-Social norms, in this case, the norms surrounding perception of human genetic modification, are not necessarily resistant to change.
+Social norms, in this case, the norms surrounding the perception of human genetic modification, are not necessarily resistant to change.

-By using a systems framework to repeat an architected research and three horizons foresight methodology, researchers could actively orient to and measure all levels of the system.
+By using a systems framework to repeat an architected research and three horizons foresight methodology, researchers could actively orient and measure all levels of the system.
 In creating the feedback loop required for leveraging the system itself to create goals and rules - not to solve - a method of incremental management to a wicked problem emerges.

 This recommendation for research action is based on Lindblom’s “theory of Muddling through.”
 This process is in itself a form of incremental measurement because data is unknown until it is named, as a rule, goal, future possibility or a new normative value.
 As data emerges through generative cycles both domestically and globally, the feedback loop required for leveraging the system through shared goals and rules evolves.

-Giga maps are design tools; they form 'information clouds' which can inspire innovation from complex problems which have multi-variables and interdependencies.
+Giga maps are design tools; they form 'information clouds' which can inspire innovation from complex problems that have multi-variables and interdependencies.
 By visually keeping as many aspects of the problem in the visual 'cloud' as possible, a rich design space for ideas can form.